vadimsad/GoCorona-layout/README.md

 ---

-##  The first layout that I made fully by myself
+##  The first layout that I made almost by myself

 ### Tech stack:
 - **HTML5**